List of Kaiji characters: Tarō Ōtsuki

-After a fierce psychological battle with Kaiji, who noticed the cheating using the special dice, he allowed Kaiji to surprise him, and when all his previous cheating was made public, he was unable to escape due to the intervention of Odagiri and Kurosaki.
-In the end, Kaiji and the Forty-fivers use rigged dice that can only roll three snake eyes so that Ōtsuki has to pay 5 times the amount bet.
-This resulted in the biggest defeat in the history of Underground Cee-lo, forcing Ōtsuki to release almost all of the 17,745,000 perica that he had saved up and was only left with some 1,800 perica.
-Afterwards, it appears that he was stripped of his position as foreman due to the above incident, and when he found out on TV that Kaiji was challenging the Bog, he accused Kaiji of cheating and cursed him to fail (cut in the anime).
+Tarō Ōtsuki (大槻 太郎, Ōtsuki Tarō) is the foreman of Squad E in Teiai Group's underground labor camp, where Kaiji is assigned.
+While presenting himself as a helpful advisor to new prisoners, Ōtsuki secretly exploits them through illicit schemes.
+He maintains his privileged position by skimming profits from wage advances and luxury goods sales while organizing illegal gambling operations under the guise of stress relief.

+Ōtsuki orchestrates a rigged Cee-lo game using altered dice that lack low numbers, collaborating with subordinates Isawa and Numakawa to systematically defraud prisoners.
+His long-term goal involves amassing 20 million perica—the underground currency—to purchase extended surface leave, though his intentions regarding permanent escape remain ambiguous.

+Kaiji eventually exposes the scam after deducing the dice manipulation.
+With support from other prisoners and Teiai executives, he forces Ōtsuki into a high-stakes match using reverse-rigged dice that guarantee massive losses.
+Defeated and humiliated, Ōtsuki forfeits nearly his entire 17.7 million perica savings and loses his foreman position.
+Later, while watching Kaiji's televised challenge against the Bog, he angrily denounces him as a cheater.

-He is the main character of the spin-off series 1-nichi Gaishutsuroku Hanchō that takes place before the events of Kaiji, where he is depicted as a gourmet who frequently buys one-day outside passes to taste food and sightsee the outside world.
+The prequel spin-off manga 1-nichi Gaishutsuroku Hanchō depicts Ōtsuki's earlier life as a gourmet who frequently uses day passes to enjoy surface-world cuisine.

 Kaoru Isawa

 Kaoru Isawa (石和 薫, Isawa Kaoru), also known as Kensuke Isawa (石和 謙介, Isawa Kensuke) in the live-action films, is Ōtsuki's close aide.
-He has a handsome physique and a crew cut.
 He has an oppressive personality and harasses Kaiji and the Forty-fivers so that they cannot have dinner.
 He sits to Ōtsuki's left and uses the special dice when he and Numakawa work together in the Underground Cee-lo to pull off a 456-dice scam.

 He also appears in 1-nichi Gaishutsuroku Hanchō, where he is depicted as enjoying going out for the day with Ōtsuki, and his given name is revealed there for the first time.
 He has a more feeble appearance in the live-action adaptation.